mijaelcohen/employee-chart/README.md

+### Hello
-Hi my name is Mijail Cohen, i made this small app front end on some internet inspired css, and reusable component structure.
+My name is Mijail Cohen, i made this small app front end on some internet inspired css, and reusable component structure using Create React App

 ### `npm start`